mdtanveeralamgir/react-udemy-3rd/README.md

 480-81: useRouter
     - passing param to pages using query string
 487*:
       - adding layout to _app
+450*:
+  - How not to fetch data using useEffect and useState